BinayakShome/Virtual-Mouse/README.md

-# Virtual-Mouse
-This application is designed on python language.
-This application helps to automate the mouse control using hand gestures.
-Hope you like this project.
+This application is designed on python language.<br>This application helps to automate the mouse control using hand gestures.
+For this project some additional python packages like cv2, pyautogui needs to be installed.
+<br>Hope you like this project.